-The EIT will further increase its regional impact through an enhanced openness towards potential partners and stakeholders, and a better articulated regional strategy of KICs, including links to the relevant Smart Specialisation

-Strategies.
-As of 2021, the EIT RIS was fully integrated into the EIT KICs' multi-annual strategies, thereby, facilitating stronger participation in the EIT KICs' activities and networks across the whole of Europe.
-In 2022 - 2024, the EIT will continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation in accordance with the RIS Implementation Framework (2022-2027).
+The EIT will further increase its regional impact through an enhanced openness towards potential partners and stakeholders, and a better articulated regional strategy of KICs, including links to the relevant Smart Specialisation Strategies.
+Since 2021, the EIT RIS has been fully integrated into the EIT KICs' multi-annual strategies, thereby, utilising the EIT RIS to attract and facilitate the integration of potential new partners in the EIT KICs, as well as, facilitating stronger participation in the EIT KICs' activities and networks across the whole of Europe.
+In 2023 - 2025, the EIT will continue to provide guidance and support to KICs in the preparation of multi-annual EIT RIS strategies and in their implementation in accordance with the RIS Implementation Framework (2022-2027)2.

-The EIT RIS will continue to support the innovation capacity of countries and regions that underperform in this regard, as well as the Outermost Regions, by strengthening local innovation ecosystems and promoting closer interactions among local innovation actors (clusters, networks, national and regional authorities, HEIs, research organisations, vocational education and training institutions), thereby, developing local talent and enhancing local innovation output.
+The EIT RIS will continue to support the innovation capacity of countries and regions that underperform in this regard, in line with the European Innovation Scoreboard, as well as the Outermost Regions, by strengthening local innovation ecosystems and promoting closer interactions among local innovation actors (clusters, networks, national and regional authorities, HEIs, research organisations, vocational education and training institutions), thereby, developing local talent and enhancing local innovation output.
 By way of focusing on the capacity-building of local organisations and, by extension, local innovation ecosystems, and interconnecting them with pan-European innovation ecosystems, the EIT will be able to enhance the European innovation output through combined efforts, knowledge, talent, and other intellectual assets.

 The EIT budget devoted to implementing EIT RIS activities will be at least 10 percent and a maximum of 15 percent of the overall EIT support funding to the KICs to increase the number of KIC partners and projects from these regions.
-The EIT will monitor the geographical representation of partners and projects coming from the EIT RIS countries and regions with a view to improving the geographical representation and diversity.
-The EIT will assess and report on the results of the EIT RIS, on its impact on local innovation ecosystems, and share the results of its analysis with relevant Commission services, the European Parliament and Member States.
+The EIT will monitor the geographical representation of partners and projects, with a particular focus on EIT RIS countries and regions, with a view to improving the EIT Community's Pan-European geographical representation and diversity.
+With the support of an EIT RIS Advisory Group, established in 2022, the EIT will assess and report to its Governing Board on the results of the EIT RIS, on its impact on local innovation ecosystems.
+As appropriate, the results of these analyses will be shared with relevant Commission services, the European Parliament and the Member States.

-The "place-based" innovation approach will be put at the heart of the enhanced EIT regional action to foster a stronger and more systematic involvement of national and regional policymakers and managing authorities.
+The "place-based" innovation approach will be put at the heart of the EIT's enhanced regional action in 2021-2027 to foster a stronger and more systematic involvement of national and regional policymakers and managing authorities.
 Furthermore, the KICs should seek to exploit complementarity with the Smart Specialisation Strategies.
-This approach should be integrated into the KICs' multi-annual strategies and business plans.
-It should also build on the KICs' CLCs and RIS Hubs, leveraging their role as gateways to access a KIC community and interact with colocated partners, and the EIT RIS.
-This approach will promote and facilitate synergies and complementarities with other EU, national and regional initiatives and programmes, including linkages with local Smart Specialisation Strategies and with the activities of relevant thematic platforms and interregional initiatives, including the Managing Authorities of the European Structural and Investment Funds (ESIF).
+This approach has been and will continue to be integrated into the KICs' multi-annual strategies and business plans.
+It should also build on the KICs' CLCs and RIS Hubs, leveraging their role as gateways to access the EIT Community and interact with co-located partners, and the EIT RIS.
+This approach will promote and facilitate synergies and complementarities with other EU, national and regional initiatives and programmes, including linkages with local Smart Specialisation Strategies and with the activities of relevant thematic platforms and interregional initiatives, including the Managing Authorities of the European Structural and Investment Funds (ESIF) and the Instrument for Pre-Accession Assistance (IPA) III.
 Each KIC will be required to better articulate its regional strategy and demonstrate the creation of synergies with the Smart Specialisation Strategies, aiming at strengthened relationships with regional and local innovation actors, and the EIT will actively monitor the implementation of this strategy.
-The EIT will also monitor how CLCs operate and how they integrate into the local innovation ecosystems.
+The EIT will also monitor how CLCs and RIS Hubs operate and how they integrate into the local innovation ecosystems.